wmo-im/pywiscat/README.md

 Pythonic API to WMO WIS Catalogue

-pywiscat provides a Pythonic API atop of the WMO WIS Catalogue in support of reporting and analysis of WIS Catalogue metadata.
+pywiscat provides a Pythonic API atop of the WMO WIS Catalogue in support of reporting and analysis of WIS metadata.

 ## Installation